StatsD: What is it and how to monitor it

 What is StatsD?

-StatsD was developed and launched by Etsy for the purpose of aggregating and summarizing application metrics.
-It was initially created as a simple daemon for instrumenting applications in order to pull metrics and gain visibility.
+StatsD was developed and launched by Etsy to aggregate and summarize application metrics.
+It was initially created as a simple daemon for instrumenting applications to pull metrics and gain visibility.
 Developers can easily instrument their apps with StatsD by using distinctive client libraries that are language-specific.
 Such libraries would subsequently communicate through a simple protocol to connect to the StatsD daemon.
 The daemon would then generate aggregate metrics, and relay them to just about any monitoring or graphing backend.
 At that time, most developers chose Graphite.

-StatsD ideally poses as a proxy between the long term database and the client, and decreases the amount of I/O operations to disk.
-StatsD has the capacity to manipulate metrics data on-the-go, which may reduce the imperfection of backends like Graphite in particular cases.
+StatsD ideally poses as a proxy between the long-term database and the client and decreases the amount of I/O operations to disk.
+StatsD can manipulate metrics data on the go, which may reduce the imperfection of backends like Graphite in particular cases.

 How does StatsD work?